karmab/kubevirt_sprint_demo/README.md

 Note that this could also be done during initial deployment using this additional  inventory variable *openshift_storage_glusterfs_heketi_image: gluster/heketiclone*

-- deploy the external provisioner
+- deploy the external provisioner using [glusterfile-provisioner.yml](glusterfile-provisioner.yml)

 ```
 oc project app-storage